whadafunk/routerology/docker/compose/compose-doc.md

-# Docker Compose Quick Overview
+# Docker Compose Overview

 Compose is a tool for defining and running multi-container Docker applications.
+It is basically a process that controls the starting and stopping of containers and their resources, based of a configuration file.
-With Compose, you use a YAML file to configure your application's services.
+With Compose, you use a YAML configuration file which is called compose.yaml
 Then, with a single command, you create and start all the services from your configuration.
 The docker Compose is like a playbook with instruction on how to deploy container infrastructure

-### Installation
+### Docker Compose Installation

 ```
 sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose